hughjonesd/book/signup.md

 </div>
 <!--End mc_embed_signup-->

-This aims to be a low-volume, high-quality mailing list.
+This is a low-volume mailing list.
 Your contact details will never be passed on to anyone else, and you can unsubscribe at any time.